Lacelinus/iris-dataset-classification/README.md

 ## Dependencies

-- Python
+- [Python](https://www.python.org/): The programming language used for this project.
-- Pandas
+- [Pandas](https://pandas.pydata.org/): A powerful data manipulation and analysis library.
-- Scikit-Learn
+- [Scikit-Learn](https://scikit-learn.org/stable/): A machine learning library for Python.

 Feel free to adjust the code to meet your specific requirements and preferences.